 What happens at the Anarchist Bookfair?

 In the two Bookfair Auditoriums at both CCGV & CÉDA there are over 100 booksellers, zinesters, distributors and groups from all over Montreal, Quebec, North America and beyond, sharing their publications and materials, most of which are hard or impossible to find at mainstream book stores.
 Many materials are available for free, and much is published specifically to be available at the Bookfair.
 Please note: Booksellers and vendors will be displaying on both days: Saturday, May 28 & 29.
-Workshops, theme rooms, films, art and more will take place on both days.
+Workshops, theme rooms, art and more will also take place on both days.

 Free childcare and kids activities are available at the Bookfair in the Kid Zone; kids and parents are welcome and encouraged to attend the Bookfair!

 There are also workshops and presentations throughout the weekend, in English and French.
 Some are intended as introductions to anarchism for those who are new to anarchy, while others explore an anarchist-themed subject in some depth.

 In general, during the Bookfair, don’t hesitate to ask members of the Bookfair collective, or folks who are tabling or presenting, any question or inquiry you have about the ideas and practice of anarchism.
 The Bookfair collective actively strives to create an accessible and safe(r) event.

 The Bookfair site is adjacent to a large park and sports field, and when the weather is nice (May in Montreal is usually quite beautiful), a large part of the Bookfair can be about kicking around a soccer ball or hanging out with friends, and soon-to-be friends.

 The entire Bookfair is free, and open to all; however, your donations are appreciated so that we can meet our expenses.